-Logos and Cosmos
+Logos as Intelligibility and Intelligence

 In this post I explore the interesting interplay between the concepts of Logos and Cosmos.
 A Cosmos is an ordered arrangement of elements, which requires a source or cause for this order.
 Hence, Logos can be understood as the principle of organization for any Cosmos.